EfyaDufie2020/Indian-Start-Up-Ecosystem/README.md

 ##### Steps

-1.Clone the repository.
+1. Clone the repository.
-2.Select a folder where you want to save the project.
+2. Select a folder where you want to save the project.
-3.Open Vs code and create and activate your virtual environment.
+3. Open Vs code and create and activate your virtual environment.
 4. Connect to the data source.
-6. Import all necessary libraries.
+5. Import all necessary libraries.